artix41/flaq/README.md

-# Quantum Rainbow codes
+# Flaq

-Library to study quantum rainbow codes
+Library to study flag-based quantum codes, such as rainbow, pin and color codes